 The English Language requirements for this programme are higher than the minimum set by NZQA, therefore; applicants who have achieved NCEA Level 3 University Entrance may be required to provide evidence of English Language skills.

-If you meet academic entry criteria, you are then ranked based on their personal statement and referee reports, with preference given to those who demonstrate evidence of meeting the following selection criteria to ensure that the requirements of the Nursing Council of New Zealand will be met:
+All applicants must meet academic entry criteria.
+They are then ranked based on their personal statement and referee reports, with preference given to those who demonstrate evidence of meeting the following selection criteria to ensure that the requirements of the Nursing Council of New Zealand will be met:

-- Residency in the wider Canterbury area (1 point)
+- Institutional strategic directives including residency in the wider Canterbury area

 Those who are not initially accepted but who meet entry criteria will be waitlisted in order of ranking.

 - complete an application pack and application form